 Admittedly, creating videos is not a super fast process (for me), and when you’re already working hard to write great content, the idea of adding a video element to it after you’ve just written 15,000 words, can seem overwhelming to say the least.
 But, for some bloggers, creating video content is more energizing than sitting down to write for an entire day.

 That’s why I believe that using the same content you’re sharing in blog form style, over on your YouTube channel is key here.
 The most appealing part of sharing content this way is you can do direct links to your YouTube to specific correlating blog posts, and you can embed a YouTube video right in your blog post.
 In fact, Google often appears to reward blog posts that have embedded YouTube video content, making this a blog marketing strategy with multiple kinds of payoffs.

 In blog posts where I include videos, I tend to see a noticeable change in my rankings on Google.
 Often, when I have an article that’s already climbing up page #1 for a competitive keyword, it almost always gives me another boost after embedding a video I made on the same topic (especially if people are watching the video within my blog post).

-For example, check out a recent YouTube video I made, titled 60+ Blog Niche Ideas (Profitable and Proven Demand) in 2020.
+For example, check out a recent YouTube video I made, titled 60+ Blog Niche Ideas (Profitable and Proven Demand).
 The YouTube video correlates directly to the content from my blog post How to Pick a Blog Niche.
 You can see right here how I embed my YouTube video directly into the blog post: